-The curtain began to lower on my sojourn in Leadville late one November night when, after weeks of increasing tension not uncommon among sexually-frustrated young men condemned to live together in that rugged town of few single women, I was on the receiving end of an airborne frozen pizza as I tried to sleep.
-A fistfight with my psycho-drunk housemate―a friend of fifteen years, no less―ensued.
-I managed to land a few blows as my friend lurched about, but then fled our rental house in my Fruit-of-the-Looms when he grabbed a carving knife awarded to him for his stellar attendance record at the mine.
+The curtain effectively lowered on my sojourn in Leadville late one November night when, after weeks of increasing tension not uncommon among sexually-frustrated young men (perhaps somewhat similar to today’s “involuntary celibates,” although without the misogyny) condemned to live together in that rugged town of few single women, I was on the receiving end of an airborne frozen pizza as I tried to sleep.
+A fistfight with my psycho-drunk housemate―a friend of 15 years, no less―ensued.
+I managed to land a few blows as my friend lurched about, but then fled our rental house in my Fruit-of-the-Looms when he grabbed a carving knife awarded to him for his attendance record at the mine.
 Fifteen minutes later, a third housemate and neutral body politic kindly brought me car keys and sufficient clothing as I huddled in my Mustang in front of our dump on Seventh Street.
 Then I drove through the night to Denver and my sister’s rental house, where I made a temporary nest in its basement.
-For the next two weeks I commuted the ninety minutes between Denver and Climax.
+For the next two weeks I commuted the 90 minutes between Denver and Climax.

 Meanwhile, I ran into my housemate/nemesis at the dry.
 I was anticipating a snub, perhaps a threatening look.
-However, bearing a black-and-blue crescent under each eye, which I found deeply gratifying, he instead grinned and good-naturedly said, “Is the moon in the sky a big pizza pie?”
+However, bearing a black-and-blue crescent under each eye (which I found deeply gratifying), he instead grinned and good-naturedly said, “Is the moon in the sky a big pizza pie?”
 Stunned by his lack of hard feelings─puzzled, too, as I was at the time unaware of Dean Martin’s signature song─I sighed and grudgingly smiled.
 But this gesture didn’t sway me.
-I could no longer live in Leadville, nor could I any longer stand the exhausting commute between the city and Fremont Pass.
-I abandoned the mountains completely for a second time.
-I called Denver my home for the next thirteen years.
+I could no longer live in Leadville, nor could I any longer stand the absurd commute between Denver and Fremont Pass.
+I abandoned the mountains for a second time and called Denver my home for the next 13 years.